U.S. Visa and Green Card

 ⑤ Disadvantages

-○ Continuous Residency Requirement: If you leave the U.S. for more than six months, it may be considered as abandoning your immigration intent, which could result in the loss of your permanent residency.
+○ Continuous Residence Requirement: If you leave the United States for more than one year, it may be considered that you lack the intention to immigrate, and your permanent residency could be revoked.

 ○ Tax Obligations: Permanent residents must pay U.S. taxes on their worldwide income and may be subject to dual taxation in both Korea and the United States.